Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Introduction

-\textbf{Our contribution}\footnote{Code can be found at \url{https://github.com/fholstege/JSE-replicate}}: this paper improves on current post-hoc concept-removal methods by separating spurious and main-task concepts in the embedding space.
-We do so by jointly identifying two low-dimensional orthogonal subspaces, one associated with the spurious concept (e.g.~background) and the other with the main-task concept (e.g.~animal type).
-This crucially differs from existing methods, which only focus on the spurious concept features, risking the loss of vital main-task information.
+\textbf{Our contribution} : this paper proposes a novel post-hoc concept-removal method by jointly identifying two low-dimensional orthogonal subspaces, one associated with the spurious concept (e.g.~background) and the other with the main-task concept (e.g.~animal type).
+This crucially differs from existing methods, which only use the spurious concept to determine the subspace of spurious concept features.
 Furthermore, we make the identification of the subspaces systematic by introducing statistical tests that attribute directions in the embedding space to either the main-task or the spurious concept.
-The method, which we call Joint Subspace Estimation (JSE), is shown to be robust against the strength of the spurious correlation and to outperform existing concept-removal methods for a Toy dataset as well as benchmark datasets for image recognition (Waterbirds, CelebA) and natural language processing (MultiNLI).
+The method, which we call Joint Subspace Estimation (JSE), is shown to be able to remove spurious features while retaining vital main-task information, also in the case of strong spurious correlations.
+Applied to benchmark datasets for image recognition (Waterbirds, CelebA) and natural language processing (MultiNLI), JSE is shown to outperform existing concept-removal methods in its ability to identify the main-task and spurious concepts, and to remove only the latter.
 A high-level overview of the method is given in Figure \ref{fig:high_level_illustration}.
+Our code with an implementation of JSE is publicly available.\footnote[1]{\url{https://github.com/fholstege/JSE}}